HIV Surveillance Annual Report, 2024 (PDF)

 A diagnosis of HIV is generally based on a positive multi-test algorithm (screening immunoassay, HIV-1/2 differentiation assay, and RNA test) in adults and a positive PCR (polymerase chain reaction) test in infants younger than 18 months.
 Since June 1, 2000, laboratories and health care providers in New York State have been required to report positive HIV test results even in people without AIDS.

-Black, white, Asian or Pacific Islander, Native American and Multiracial race categories exclude Latino ethnicity.
-People with the ethnicity Latino are grouped in the Latino race or ethnicity category, regardless of their race classification.
+Black, white, Asian or Pacific Islander, Native American, and multiracial race categories exclude Latino ethnicity.
+People with Latino ethnicity are classified under the Latino race and ethnicity category, regardless of their race classification.
+People not identified as Latino who identify with more than one race are classified under multiracial.
+Data on people’s race and ethnicity are collected through their self-reports, their health care providers, medical chart review, or vital statistics records.

-HIV surveillance captures information about behaviors possibly related to HIV transmission that occurred any time prior to diagnosis.
+Data on people’s behaviors possibly related to HIV transmission that occurred any time prior to diagnosis are collected through their self-reports, their health care providers, and medical chart review.

-The primary transmission categories are men who have sex with men (MSM), injection drug use history (IDU), men who have sex with men and inject drugs (MSM-IDU), heterosexual contact, transgender people with sexual contact (TG-SC), and perinatal transmission.
+Transmission categories include men who have sex with men, injection drug use history, men who have sex with men and have an injection drug use history, heterosexual contact, transgender people with sexual contact, perinatal transmission, and other.

-Men who have sex with men includes men with reported sexual contact with another man, and men with a history of a rectal sexually transmitted infection or proctitis and no other definitive transmission category.
+The men who have sex with men category includes men with reported sexual contact with another man, and men with a history of a rectal or anal sexually transmitted infection or proctitis and no other definitive transmission category.

-The injection drug use category includes people with a history of taking nonprescribed drugs by injection, intravenously, intramuscularly or subcutaneously, excluding men reporting a history of sex with men.
+The injection drug use history category includes people with a history of taking nonprescribed drugs by injection, intravenously, intramuscularly, or subcutaneously, excluding men also reporting a history of sex with men.

-The heterosexual contact category includes people who had heterosexual sex with a person they know to be living with HIV, a person they know to have injected drugs or a person they know to have received blood products.
-For women only, it also includes history of sex work, multiple sex partners, diagnosis of a sexually transmitted infection, crack or cocaine use, sex with a bisexual man, probable heterosexual transmission as noted in medical chart or sex with a man and no history of injection drug use.
+The heterosexual contact category includes people who had heterosexual sex with a person they know to have HIV, a person they know to have an injection drug use history, or a person they know to have received blood products; for women only, it also includes people with a history of sex work, multiple sex partners, sexually transmitted infection, crack or cocaine use, sex with a bisexual man, probable heterosexual transmission as noted in their medical chart, or sex with a man and no injection drug use history.

-Transgender people with sexual contact includes people identified as transgender at any time by self-report, a medical provider or chart review, or ongoing data collection who have reported sexual contact and no injection drug use history.
+The transgender people with sexual contact category includes people identified as transgender at any time who reported sexual contact and no injection drug use history.
+Transgender people with injection drug use history are categorized under the injection drug use history category.

-Perinatal includes people who were exposed to HIV during gestation, birth or postpartum through breastfeeding to a parent with HIV.
+The perinatal category includes people who were exposed to HIV during gestation, during birth, or postpartum through breastfeeding.

-Other includes people who received treatment for hemophilia, people who received a transfusion or transplant, people with other health care-associated transmission, and children with non-perinatal transmission.
+The other category includes people who received treatment for hemophilia, people who received a transfusion or transplant, people with other health care-associated transmission, and children with nonperinatal transmission.

-Unknown includes people for whom data are not available to classify them in one of the transmission categories described above.
+The unknown category includes people for whom the data needed to classify them under one of the above transmission categories was not available.

 Data Sources